Immunizations

 Immunization saves millions of lives every year.
 Vaccines reduce risks of getting a disease by working with your body’s natural defenses to build protection.
 When you get a vaccine, your immune system responds.
 For more information visit the World Health Organization (WHO) website.

-Under Massachusetts State Regulations (105 CMR 220.600), students must have documentation of required vaccines or proof of immunity through antibody blood titers.
-The Massachusetts School Immunization Requirements for 2023/2024 apply to students who spend any amount of time on campus.
+Under Massachusetts State Regulations (105 CMR 220.600), students must have documentation of required vaccines , or proof of immunity through antibody blood titers.
+Massachusetts students must provide documentation of immunization, according to school requirements, or submit an approved medical or religious exemption.
+The Massachusetts School Immunization Requirements for 2023/2024 apply to all students 30 yrs< who spend any amount of time on campus.

 Covid-19 and Flu Vaccines